-Whilst our plans for the school size are informed by the LA plans for education in the area, we are delighted that, following our early work on a strategy for sustainability for our School which identified a 7-class structure was of the highest priority, the LA has finally accepted the Perran-arworthal submission for small school expansion to 7 classes.
-This is in no small part due to the continued championing of this issue, with governors 'full support, by our Headteacher.
+Whilst our plans for the school size are informed by the LA plans for education in the area, we are delighted that, following our early work on a strategy for sustainability for our School which identified a 7-class structure was of the highest priority, last year the LA accepted the Perran-ar-worthal submission for small school expansion to 7 classes.
 The long-term sustainability of our School and effective use of the S106 funding allocated to the School some time ago were the key focus of the proposition to the LA.
-This building will be of brick-and-mortar construction and work will begin during the 2023-24 academic year.
+This building will be of brick-and-mortar construction and work will begin during the 2024-25 academic year.